tmobile/magentaA11y/design.md

   - Input fields are sized to accommodate the expected character count
   - Color is not used as the sole means of conveying meaning

+## For native app design systems
+{: .divider }

+### Given that I have delivered a design component
+- When I examine any component therein
+- Then I see
+  - The type size is no smaller than 14px on system fonts for both Android and iOS
+  - Any interactive target areas are no smaller than 44x44
+    - Ex: An info button
+  - Any interactive component has a 3:1 minimum contrast ratio against adjacent elements
+    - Ex: A button against its background
+  - Any change of state exhibits a 3:1 minimum contrast ratio
+    - Ex: A checked radio input compared to unchecked
+    - Ex: A disabled checkbox compared to defaults
+  - Color is not used as the sole means of conveying meaning

+## For full experience native designs
+{: .divider }

+When delivering part of a user journey that uses existing design components that already meet accessibility acceptance criteria.

+### Given that I have delivered a native app UI design for development

+- When I open the accessibility annotation layer
+- Then I see
+  - Text headings are noted as headings
+  - Links and buttons are assigned name and role
+  - Icon buttons are assigned a name
+  - Alternative text for images is defined
+  - For custom components Name and role
+  - Color is not used as the sole means of conveying meaning
+  - Animations are noted to not last more than 5 seconds